 9 Things You Need to Know Before Working with Special Needs Students

-Ask any teacher and they’ll tell you working with special needs students can be challenging.
+Ask any teacher and they’ll tell you working with special education students can be challenging.
 There’s paperwork, varying workloads and, some would say, an under-appreciation from others for the difficult work they do.

-We asked experts who are experienced working with special needs students to provide a little insight into their daily duties so you have a better understanding of what it takes to succeed in this specialized teaching field.
+We asked experts who are experienced in teaching students with special needs to provide a little insight into their daily duties so you have a better understanding of what it takes to succeed in this specialized branch of educational instruction.

-Stress is unavoidable in most teaching jobs but particularly so when working with special needs students—no matter how talented you are as an instructor.
+Stress is unavoidable in most teaching jobs but particularly so when teaching special education students—no matter how talented you are as an instructor.
 Students with special needs often require more attention than students without special needs to ensure they’re making progress, so teachers are susceptible to being spread too thin.
 Also looming large as a source of stress is the potential for a student “meltdown.”

-Former special education teacher Jeaninne Escallier wishes an experienced teacher would have shown her the most effective ways to handle these meltdowns before she faced one on her own.
-“Emotionally disturbed students [sometimes] throw furniture or lash out at the teacher and other students.”
+Former special education teacher Jeaninne Escallier wishes an experienced teacher would have shown her the most effective ways to handle these situations before she faced one on her own.
+“Emotionally disturbed students sometimes lash out at the teacher and other students.”